-The Evolution of Finger: configuration and packaging of the finger service
+The Evolution of Finger: configuration of the finger service

-This is the eleventh part of the Twisted tutorial Twisted from Scratch, or The Evolution of Finger .
+This is the eleventh part of the Twisted tutorial Twisted from Scratch, or The Evolution of Finger.

-In this part, we make it easier for non-programmers to configure a finger server and show how to package it in the .deb and RPM package formats.
+In this part, we make it easier for non-programmers to configure a finger server.
 Plugins are discussed further in the Twisted Plugin System howto.
-Writing twistd plugins is covered in Writing a twistd Plugin , and .tac applications are covered in Using the Twisted Application Framework .
+Writing twistd plugins is covered in Writing a twistd Plugin, and .tac applications are covered in Using the Twisted Application Framework.